 If you find yourself in this situation, you should figure out early how you want to proceed.
 You don’t want to start putting purchases on the card only to find the rug pulled out at some point when you are counting on a bigger credit availability.
 Instead, it’s best to proactively reach out to your card issuer to resolve the situation.

 Contact the bank, explain the situation and see what it can do for you (considering that you will typically lose one card in this situation).
 For one, you could ask for a bigger credit line if you get to keep only one card.

 The bottom line

 If you get two of the same cards from a credit card issuer after applying for a card, it is likely due to an error on the part of the bank.
-Even though banks have controls in place to prevent this sort of error, it does happen occasionally.
-Banks can use their discretion to cancel your credit cards at any time.
+Even though banks have controls in place to prevent this sort of error, it can happen occasionally.
+Even after you receive both cards, the bank has the discretion to cancel your credit cards at any time.

 Once a bank gets wind of your two-card situation it is likely to cancel one of them, leaving you in the lurch if you had counted on that enhanced credit line.
-You should proactively reach out to your issuer and ask for an enhanced credit line on one card in case the bank won’t let you keep both cards.
+You should proactively reach out to your issuer and ask for a resolution, such as an enhanced credit line on one card to maintain your available credit.

 Contact me at email@example.com with your credit card-related questions.